directus-labs/guest-authoring/ecommerce-directus/index.md

 ![Diagram of a Data Model Relationship for products, orders and categories](er-diagram.png)

-- `categories` are the different categories of products available on the store and can have  multiple `products`.
+- `categories` are the different categories of products available in the store and can have multiple `products`.
-- `products` are the different products on the store.
-A product can only be of one `category` and can be ordered from `orders`.
+- `products` are the different products in the store.
+A product can only be of one `category` and can be ordered from the `orders` collection.
 - `orders` are all the orders made by customers from the application's frontend after successfully making a payment.

 In your Directus project, head to Settings -> Data Model to create these data models with the following fields: